2010 Summer Youth Olympics: Torch relay

-Participating nations
+The Games

 Opening ceremony

 The opening ceremony of the Games was held on 14 August at The Float@Marina Bay, a floating stage near downtown Singapore.
 Approximately 27,000 spectators attended the event, which took place against a backdrop of the city's skyline.
 Event tickets cost between S$30 and S$200.
 The show, the largest ever held by the city, involved over 750 hours of rehearsals.
 Over 7,000 performers, mostly under the age of 18, took part in the ceremony.
 At the centre of the stage was the 32 m tall Olympic cauldron designed by Randy Chan as a lighthouse.
 It was flanked by six giant LED displays, which stood behind a reflecting pool containing 200 t of water.
 Prime Minister of Singapore Lee Hsien Loong was present at the event.

 Following pre-show warm-up and a countdown led by children and young drummers, the show began proper at 20:10 hrs (UTC+8)—a reference to the year of the event—with a fireworks show, followed by a cultural segment titled "Selamat Datang" that featured Chinese, Malay and Indian performers.
 The segment ended with performances by homegrown artistes of Eurasian and Peranakan heritage, symbolising the mixture of tradition and modernity in Singapore.
 Audience members were greeted with pre-recorded messages from several Olympic ambassadors: Olympians Usain Bolt, Michael Phelps and Yelena Isinbayeva, members of the band Thirty Seconds to Mars, and actors Jackie Chan and Jet Li.
 The flag of Singapore entered the stage with the Deyi Military Band, who had won the Display Band of the Year Award and Best Drum Major of the Year Award in the Singapore Youth Festival Central Judging Display Band Competition 2010, performing "Five Stars Arising", and the national anthem while the flag was raised.